 Despite the intended sufficiency of IEEE Std 1394-1995, discussions in a variety of forums have made it clear that the usage of the response code is subject to interpretation.
-This supplement specifies response code usage so as to assure equivalent behavior, and hence interoperability, of link layer, transaction layer and application implementations from different vendors.
+This supplement clarifies response code usage in ambiguous cases so as to assure equivalent behavior, and hence interoperability, of link layer, transaction layer and application implementations from different vendors.
+The examples given are not exhaustive nor do they illustrate the common usage already specified by IEEE Std 1394-1995.

-9.3.1 resp_complete
+9.5.1 resp\complete

-Nodes shall respond with resp_complete in the circumstances described below (this is not an exhaustive list, just some examples of circumstances for which there might be confusion with other response codes):
+Nodes shall respond with resp\complete in the circumstances described below (this is not an exhaustive list, just some examples as circumstances for which there might be confusion with other response codes):

-A write transaction is received for a writable address that contains read-only bits or fields.
+A write request is received for a writable address that contains read-only bits or fields.
 The transaction completes successfully and the write effects on the read-only bits are as specified in IEEE Std 1394-1995 or the document that describes the unit architecture.
-Generally an address is not considered writable if all bits are read-only; see the discussion of resp_type_error below.
+Generally an address is not considered writable if all bits are read-only; see the discussion of resp\type\error below.

-9.3.2 resp_conflict_error
+9.5.2 resp\conflict\error

-Nodes shall respond with resp_conflict_error in the circumstances described below:
+Nodes shall respond with resp\conflict\error in the circumstances described below:

 An otherwise valid request packet is received but the resources required to act upon the request are not available.
 The requester may reasonably expect the same packet to succeed at some point in the future when the resources are available.
-Note that the distinction between resp_conflict_error and ack_busy_X, ack_busy_A or ack_busy_B hinges upon the possibility of deadlock.
+Note that the distinction between resp\conflict\error and ack\busy\X, ack\busy\A or ack\busy\B hinges upon the possibility of deadlock.
 The busy acknowledgments are appropriate for transient conditions of expected short duration that cannot cause a deadlock.
-On the other hand, resp_conflict_error shall be returned when an end-to-end retry is necessary to avoid the possibility of deadlock.
-Potential deadlocks typically arise when a request cannot be queued and blocks a node's transaction resources.
+On the other hand, resp\conflict\error shall be returned when an end-to-end retry is necessary to avoid the possibility of deadlock.
+Potential Deadlocks typically may arise when a request cannot be queued and blocks a node's transaction resources.

-9.3.3 resp_data_error
+9.5.3 resp\data\error

-Nodes shall respond with resp_data_error in the circumstances described below:
+Nodes shall respond with resp\data\error in the circumstances described below: